Matt-CB/TwitterAccountAnalyzer/README.md

 The Twitter Account Analyzer is an application that allows you to analyze and generate tweets.
-It provides functionalities for sentiment analysis, emotion detection, and identifying the main topic of tweets.
+It provides functionalities for __sentiment analysis__, __emotion detection__, and __identifying the main topic__ of tweets in a a __multilingual__ way.
 Below is a detailed and easy-to-understand documentation for the project.

 ## Repository Structure

 The repository contains several files and folders that are necessary for the functioning of the analyzer.
 Here's a description of each of them:

 - `.env`: This file contains the environment variables and libraries required for running the project.
-- `.images`: This folder contains the Twitter logo used in the user interface.
+- `.images`: This folder contains the Twitter logo used the user interface.
 - `.tweets`: This folder stores all the generated and analyzed tweets.
 - `app.py`: This is the main file of the project.
 It contains the main code of the application, including the user interface and the logic for tweet generation and analysis.